FrancisNtahimpera/DEV01/README.md

 # CI/CD PROJECT

 Hi!
 Here is a ci/cd using **JENKINS**, **Ansible** and **Kubernetes**.
-The dev commit with git.
-Github send a trigger to jenkins trough a webhook( for the need of the build I decide to choose in this case, an automatic trigger every 10 minutes). n
+There is three VM : WeBapp, Ansible and Jenkins.
+The dev commit with git .
+Github send a trigger to jenkins trough a webhook( for the need of the build I decide to choose in this case, an automatic trigger every 10 minutes).
+Then The Dockerfile is commit and past on the Ansible Vm.

 > **Note:Changes can be done